Why Financial Health Matters And My Radical Idea For How To Start Gettin’ Healthy

 And to be bloody honest with ya, I simply don’t wanna be an old, scared granny looking back on my life and thinking, f*ck I was a whiny turd.
 I shoulda just been grateful and done more.

 Integrating gratitude into your financial health practice may help spur motivation in newcomers and reinvigorate those in a rut (which will happen to everyone).
-I’ll frequently repeat something along these lines, but feel free to amend to your to experiences and taste:
+To get you started, try repeating something along these lines:

 I am grateful to be born into and live in a place where I can work for a better future.
 Saving and investing are not burdens, but an incredible feature of living in the United States.*